IFTA Fuel Taxes for Carriers

 - Trip Reports: Be sure to include all relevant trip information, such as beginning and ending trip dates, trip origin and destination, and travel routes.

-When you use a fuel card program, like the TCS Fuel Card, you can easily access all the information you need to fill out your quarterly IFTA reports.
+When you use a fuel card, like the TCS Fuel Card, you can easily access all the information you need to fill out your quarterly IFTA fuel tax reports.
 A fuel card helps you be prepared with accurate records to stay compliant.